1pedro/blog/content/clojure/first_impressions.md

 - Why do `pop` and `peek` work in a way when dealing with lists and queues, and totally differently when dealing with vectors?
 Is it not easy to implement another function just for the vectors?
 - Why I can use `pprint` in the `clj` but in the REPL of the IntelliJ I have to import it?

-I hope that with more days learning clojure I can answer this questions.
+I hope that with more days of learning, I can answer these questions.

 ## Conclusion